Phuishere/Kitchen-To-Ol/README.md

 - For Linux shi, look on Google, but the gist is the same (change the effing ```"./venv/Scripts/activate.bat"``` to something Penguin-like).
 ### 2. Trivia:
 - Run ```.ipynb``` file to avoid the loss of links when the file crashes.
 It is made carefully and steadfastly (as I am obviously so great and mightiful, whatever).
 However, lest your peasant's pc or Internet got some error, you wouldn't be destroying your own pc out of wroth.
+- Some changes regarding the Google Image's class would occur.
+Use F12 to check for them if there are some errors (throw this to the high elf called ChatGPT to ask for guidance).
 ## Other things:
 - Nothing for now.
 Enjoy it.